WebOfTrustInfo/rwot9-prague/draft-documents/encrypted-data-vaults.md

 technologies.

-Requiring client-side (edge) encryption for all data and metadata at the same time as enabling the user to store data on multiple devices and to share data with others, while having searchable or queryable data — has been historically very difficult to implement in one system.
+Requiring client-side (edge) encryption for all data and metadata at the same time as enabling the user to store data on multiple devices and to share data with others, whilst also having searchable or queryable data — has been historically very difficult to implement in one system.
 We can see from this survey that trade-offs are often made which sacrifice privacy in favor of usability, or vice versa.